Share On

 Check Inside Their Mouth

-Checking inside their mouth tends to be the turkey’s least favorite part of the exam, and proper technique can be a tricky thing to learn at first.
+Checking inside their mouth tends to be the turkey’s least favorite part of the health check, and proper technique can be a tricky thing to learn at first.
 When first learning this skill, it can be easiest if you have a second person restrain the turkey so you can use both hands to open their mouth.
 When you look inside their mouth, it should not be tacky or have excessive mucus.
 A sticky or tacky mouth could be a sign that the turkey is dehydrated.
 Their mouth should not have any ulcers, lesions, or areas of discoloration.
 Raised yellow lesions could be a sign of wet pox or another disease.

 It’s completely normal for their mouth’s roof and upper mandible to have a split in it.
 This is the choanal slit, and it should be free of obstruction and discharge.
 Their breath shouldn’t have an overly strong odor – a sour smell could be a sign of sour crop.
-At the center of the back of their throat, you will see the opening to the trachea (windpipe) and depending on the lighting and the angle from which you are looking, you may also be able to see partially down their trachea.
+At the center of the back of their throat, you will see the glottis (opening to the trachea) and depending on the lighting and the angle from which you are looking, you may also be able to see partially down their trachea.
 If you have a concern about the trachea, in addition to consulting with your veterinarian, you can hold a light against a turkey’s neck while looking down their throat.
 The light will illuminate their trachea, allowing you to see more clearly for any signs of obstruction, gapeworms, lesions, or other concerns.

 Check Their Feathers And Skin

 Part the turkey’s feathers around their body, being mindful of any pin feathers (new feathers), as these emerging feathers are very sensitive to handling and can be damaged easily.
 Feathers can hide skin illnesses and injuries.
 This is the time to ensure you are checking and feeling every area of the individual’s body, not just those highlighted above.
-This thorough portion of the exam is critical to ensure that nothing that can be addressed early is missed.
+This thorough portion of the health check is critical to ensure that nothing that can be addressed early is missed.
 Their skin should be soft, pale pink, and translucent.
 Look for areas of abnormal discoloration, scabbing, swelling, and any signs of injury.
 Look carefully for signs of external parasites, including clumps of eggs or irritated, scabby skin.

 Check Their Weight And Body Condition